 Hostel in Shanghai: $20/night

-Our travels for the whole year cost about $800
+Total: Our travels outside of Yangzhou for the whole year cost about $800

-We didn’t live like total hobos.
+Not only did we save a lot of money while living in China, we lived well during the year.
 We didn’t have to scrimp and scrape or be totally stingy with our money in order to save enough to travel after just one year of work.
-This total doesn’t include the money we made from the blog, this is strictly income from teaching English.

 We made a decision when we moved to China that we were going to save as much money as possible, without compromising our lifestyle, level of comfort or our experience of living in a new country.